7bits/augbuilder/README.md

 3. Configure transformations below the list of dropdowns.
 4. Random results are shown in the main area.
 5. To regenerate results click "Refresh images" button.
-6. Click "Download config" to get the yaml config and a python integration script.
+6. Click on the resizing the image button to enlarge one of the generated images.
+7. To use generated transformations, copy generated code with imports.

 ### How to use ONE-OF

 Select oneof in list if you want to add this into you transformation list.
 Then you can add different transformations in it.
 To close oneof select StopOneOf.
-Please, don't select THE SAME transformation, it can caused some errors which will be removed later.
+You can add more than one oneof to your transformation list.

 ### Pipeline config example